TimmDay/ml-lstm-evauluating-text-gen/paper_backup.md

 This paper used a standard LSTM model for character-based text generation.
 It is very similar to the default model described in the keras documentation.

 As an LSTM, it is computationally intensive, especially for my laptop, which is why I kept the corpora relatively small and only trained for 60 Epochs.
 The generated output would have definitely been improved by training with more Epochs and especially more data.
-The model seemed to learn how to use whitespace between words, what an appropriate word length is
+The model seemed to learn how to use whitespace between word

 The character-based model uses a keras Sequential model, with an LSTM layer and a Dense layer for the output with a softmax activation function.
 It uses a root mean squared optimiser with a learning rate of 0.1.  and categorical cross entropy for the loss function.